mart337i/Iot_case_report/README.md

 - auth0 for dashboard (Maybe over engineering)
 - Hide nginx version i network tab
 - Block accses to doc files

+<a name="conclusion" ></a>
+## Conclusion

+This project has personally given me knowlegde about how to set up production ready api's and server set ups.
+While there is still a lot to be done to make it acceptiable to be used in enterprise level production, i feel many steps ahead of then i first started the project.

+I have also gained knowlegde in the usage of unix based systems and look forward to learn more about the capability